qianglise/python-for-hpc/content/cupy.md

 ## Introduction to CuPy

 Another excellent tool for writing Python code to run on GPUs is CuPy.
-CuPy is a NumPy/SciPy-compatible array library for GPU-accelerated computing with Python, which implements most of the NumPy/SciPy operations and acts as a drop-in replacement to run existing NumPy/SciPy code on both NVIDIA CUDA or AMD ROCm platforms.
+CuPy implements most of the NumPy/SciPy operations and acts as a drop-in replacement to run existing code on both NVIDIA CUDA or AMD ROCm platforms.
 By design, the CuPy interface is as close as possible to NumPy/SciPy, making code porting much easier.

-:::{highlight} python
+:::{note}
+A common misconception is that CuPy is an official NVIDIA project.
+It is rather a community driven project.
+Originally it was developed to support a deep-learning framework called Chainer (now deprecated), wherein it only supported CUDA as a target.
+Nowadays CuPy has great support for both NVIDIA CUDA or AMD ROCm platforms.
 :::

 ## Basics of CuPy